bnajafi/PyEIS/README.rst

 The functions are primarily aimed to be used in python scripts in order to automate the computation of EIS data or fitting experimental data.

-The documentation is 80% completed and the code is still under active development and great care is taken in avoiding backward incompatibility.
+The documentation is 80% completed and the code is still under active development.
+However, great care is taken in avoiding backward incompatibilities.

 How to install
 --------------